The default seating capacity of an ATV is ONE person.

 You also need to be more aware of the weight placement with a passenger.
 When on a motorcycle, you and the passenger are one, but an ATV is set up differently, and it’s harder to get two brains to sync up on what to do.
 Add to this that often the passenger is a less skilled rider; you’ll need to be extra cautious on a 2UP.

 Avoid the crazy or hard trails when riding a 2UP.
 A 2UP is perfect for the nice and easy trails and a passenger who doesn’t want their own ATV.

 Both Driver and Passenger Need Helmets!

 You always need to wear a helmet when riding or driving an ATV.

-Keep in mind, the passenger will sit higher, so they’ll get hit by more branches and spider webs on the trails.
-So make sure they have the correct gear and be on the lookout for them when you drive.
+Remember that the passenger will sit higher, making them more susceptible to encountering branches and spider webs on the trails.
+Therefore, ensure they have the appropriate gear and be vigilant for these obstacles while driving.

 Yes, you can buy 1UP UTVs, but most often, they come in 2UPs.